Susseratal/database/README.md

         - [x] NO SPACES
         - [x] sys.argv so it doesn't matter where script runs from the path doesn't break (used pathlib)
         - [x] Cope with missing databases directory
+        - [x] When connecting to and deleting databases show db names without.db

 To Do: